-5. Safety and quality
+4. Safety and quality

-5.1 Sentinel events
+4.1 Sentinel events

-In accordance with a ministerial direction issued to the Independent Health and Aged Care Pricing Authority (IHACPA) on 16 February 2017 under section 226 of the National Health Reform Act 2011 (Cwlth) and consistent with the Addendum to the National Health Reform Agreement 2020-25 (the Addendum) signed by First Ministers in May 2020, any public hospital episodes that include a sentinel event will not be funded.
+In accordance with a ministerial direction issued on 16 February 2017 under section 226 of the National Health Reform Act 2011 (Cwlth) and consistent with the Addendum to the National Health Reform Agreement 2020-25 (the Addendum) signed by First Ministers in May 2020, any public hospital episodes that include a sentinel event will not be funded.